1. Isn't my GPA likely to suffer if I take Honors Courses?

 2. How do Honors courses differ from regular courses?

-Most are smaller - with few exceptions, Honors seminars are capped at 15.
+Most are smaller - with a few exceptions, Honors seminars are capped at 15.
 The typical Honors course takes a more "participatory" approach to learning - less lecture, more discussion, class projects, etc.

 3. Don't Honors courses require more work?